htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 In this example, the bar character at the end of the line causes a script to be invoked, and the output of the script is incorporated into the current configuration.
-The same immediate parsing and evaluation occurs in this case as when a file’s contents are included.
+The same immediate parsing and evaluation occurs in this case as when a file's contents are included.

 For pools that are transitioning to using this new syntax in configuration, while still having some tools and daemons with HTCondor